 MEP Assessment & Mitigation – University of Texas Medical Branch

-LAN developed construction documents for mitigating MEP systems residing in basements and on first floors to a level higher than 25’ above mean sea level.
-LAN performed on-site investigations to identify critical systems and how they could be relocated with minimal cost to UTMB.
-The LAN team worked with the contractor and owner to develop the best phased approach to construction to minimize the disruptions to normal campus and hospital operations.
-The project also included mitigation of undamaged MEP equipment in several buildings.
+A major part of this recovery program was also mitigating future damage to MEP systems in the event of a storm.
+LAN designed solutions to relocate MEP equipment residing in basements and on first floors to levels higher than 25’ above mean sea level.
+LAN performed on-site investigations to identify critical systems and how they could be relocated with minimal cost to UTMB and developed phased approaches to construction to minimize the disruptions to normal campus and hospital operations.

 At a glance